Alazizxan/Mega-Akula-reklam/README.md

 ---

 ## 📜 License

+Copyright (c) 2025 Alazizxan.
+All Rights Reserved.

-This project is proprietary and built exclusively for **Mega Akula**.
+This project is proprietary software developed exclusively for **Mega Akula**.

+- You are **not allowed** to copy, modify, distribute, or use any part of this codebase without explicit permission.
+- The source code is available **for transparency and showcase purposes only**.
-All rights reserved.
+- All rights remain with the author.

+For business inquiries or collaboration, please contact the repository owner.